 In addition to the DOL, retirement plans are protected by:

-- The IRS, which is focused on ensuring that plans adhere to the compliance rules (e.g., coverage and nondiscrimination) that permit tax-favored (qualified) status; and
+- the IRS, which is focused on ensuring that plans adhere to the compliance rules (e.g., coverage and nondiscrimination) that permit tax-favored (qualified) status; and

-- The Pension Benefit Guarantee Corporation, which protects pension benefits by insuring private sector plans and guaranteeing monthly minimum benefits.
+- the Pension Benefit Guarantee Corporation, which protects pension benefits by insuring private sector plans and guaranteeing monthly minimum benefits.

 Employer-sponsored retirement plans are valuable tools—they help employers attract, retain, and reward employees while providing unique tax advantages and significant benefit protections to employees.
 ERISA makes this possible, but it comes with many responsibilities.
-Plan sponsors who can answer the question “what’s ERISA?” and who understand these responsibilities will be better-informed and more effective fiduciaries.
+Plan sponsors who can answer the question “What is ERISA?” and who understand these responsibilities will be better-informed and more effective fiduciaries.

 1 “Evolution of employer-provided defined benefit pensions,” Monthly Labor Review, December 1991.
 2 Pension Benefit Guaranty Corporation, November 2018.
 3 “What We Do,” U.S. Department of Labor’s Employee Benefits Security Adminsitration, https://www.dol.gov/agencies/ebsa/about-ebsa/about-us/what-we-do.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, or legal advice (unless otherwise indicated).
-Please consult your own independent advisor as to any investment, tax, or legal statements made herein.
+Please consult your own independent advisor as to any investment, tax, or legal statements made here.